Why present a poster?

 Hard copy AO size

-- Printed AO Portrait Poster displayed on a board during the conference
+- Printed AO Portrait Poster displayed on a board during the conference.
+Bring poster to conference on the Wednesday morning and affix it to your assigned board with the materials provided.

 - Copy of digital file loaded into Meeting App with abstract